fabiomaia/unborges/README.md

 $ unborges Example.java
 ```

-More usefully, this shall serve as my personal reference to basic `sed` usage which I still have not committed to memory.
+More usefully, this shall serve as my personal reference to basic `sed` usage which I shamefully still have not committed to memory.